 Each lab exercise will be graded as described in the laboratory manual.
-At the end of the semester we will scale the total number of lab points to obtain your final lab point total.
 If necessary, some grades may be normalized upward to a common scale at the end of the semester to minimize differences in grading practices among discussion/lab sections.